The term "post" corresponds to three elements:

 - Enter the contents.

-- Select a group (this determines the visibility of the message).
+- Select a group (this determines the visibility of the message), excepted for posts in the forum of a path session.

 Mention people or groups